 Studies show that fertilizer applications and current land-use activities are contributing to the nitrate-loading on land and in aquifers.

 We are working with partners to provide research, data, and technical support.
 The most recent efforts include a 2017 sampling effort within GWMA boundaries that tested more than 150 private domestic wells.
 Also, in 2019 an Ambient Well Monitoring System was installed.
 The Monitoring System consists of 30 monitoring locations throughout the groundwater management area that will be used to evaluate progress during implementation of the program.

 There are more resources on the Yakima County Lower Yakima Valley Groundwater Management Area website.

 Nitrates are a concern in the Lower Yakima Valley — especially in areas where many homes draw drinking water from shallow aquifers.
 Nitrate levels exceed state drinking water standards in some regions of the valley.
 In other areas, concentrations are high enough to show us the community needs to avoid introducing nitrogen to their groundwater system to protect the quality of their drinking water.

 Nitrates can be a risk to your health

 Drinking water high in nitrates poses a threat to children under age five, infants, pregnant mothers, and the elderly.
-It can lead to a serious condition that reduces oxygen to red blood cells, which if untreated, may cause death.
-This is commonly known as "blue baby syndrome" in infants.
+It can lead to a serious condition that reduces oxygen to red blood cells, which may cause death if untreated.

 How do nitrates get into the environment?